music dictionary : Ad - Ad

 Adhesive bindinga term used in the printing industry, a style of threadless binding in which the leaves of a book are held together at the binding edge by glue or synthetic adhesive and suitable lining

-ad hoc(Latin, literally for this') for a particular reason or purpose, hastily improvised, made up at the time
+ad hoc(Latin, 'for this purpose') for a particular reason or purpose, hastily improvised, made up at the time

 ad hominem(Latin, literally 'to a man') appealing to someone's sentiments or prejudices rather than to their intellect